Woman Found Dead In Kwara Hotel

 “In the morning of the following day when nothing was heard from the room occupied by the said lodger, a spare key was used to open the room and we were confronted by the dead body of the lady,” Okasanmi quoted the hotel manager to have said.

-The police spokesman said investigation into the incident was already at advanced stage as ordered by the Commissioner of Police, Mohammed Bagega, to arrest the lodger whose name and address as reflected in the hotel’s log book appeared fake.
+The police spokesman said investigation into the incident was already at advanced stage as ordered by the state’s commissioner of police, Mohammed Bagega to arrest the lodger whose name and address as reflected in the hotel’s log book is fake.